 - Priorities are ignored when ‘Optimize Based on Price’ is selected.
 It does not change all priorities to the same level (e.g., P16), it completely ignores priorities to sell the inventory to the highest bid.
 (Rules are honored, but not Priorities.)

-- This is useful for publishers, if for example, they have met their PMP-G inventory commitments for a time period, but still have inventory they want to be sold at the highest price.
+- This is useful for publishers, if for example, they have met their PMP-GUARANTEED inventory commitments for a time period, but still have inventory they want to be sold at the highest price.
 They can set this option to optimize based on price to maximize their monetization.

 - This option should not be used for ongoing management of all your inventory, but can be used to move inventory that remains after commitments to buyers have been filled.
 It is a setting that can be used temporarily to clear your inventory.